StateOfTheArt-quant/sharpe/docs/source/index.rst

 The goal of the agent is to find a good policy(strategy) to maximize its cumulative reward.

-followwing this concept framwork, *sharpe* re-conceptualize the process of trading and provide research with low-level, common tool to
+followwing this concept framwork, *sharpe* re-conceptualizes the process of trading and provides research with low-level, common tool to

 2 Additonal Features